Skip to main content

 3 Tips for Reducing Added Sugars

-- Instead of a post-dinner dessert, close out family mealtime with a cup of decaf coffee or herbal tea — but enjoy it without added sweeteners.
+2. Instead of dessert, close out family mealtime with a cup of unsweetened decaf coffee or herbal tea.
 Or, satisfy a post-meal sweet tooth with a piece of fruit.

 Your Personalized Healthy Eating Pattern

-For more help developing a personalized healthy eating plan that includes appropriate amounts of fat and sugar, find a registered dietitian nutritionist in your area.
+For help creating a healthy eating plan that includes appropriate amounts of fat and sugar, find a registered dietitian nutritionist in your area.
 Search the Academy's Find a Nutrition Expert directory.

 Find a Nutrition Expert